Kunstmaan/KunstmaanBundlesCMS/docs/installation/index.md

 ![install finished](../images/install_finished.png)

-Now the install is finished you should be able to browse to the website on the environment of your choice, and be greeted with the following screens.
+Now the install is finished you should be able to browse to the admin section of the website (ie: https://127.0.0.1/en/admin) on the environment of your choice, and be greeted with the following screens.

 ![install finished](../images/kunstmaancms.png)